Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 *If the branch outcome will be taken*, it will be necessary to:
 + *Flush only one* instructions before writing its results
-+ *Fetch next instruction* at the Branch Target Address It reduces the penalty of a branch to only one instruction if the branch is taken, namely, the one currently being fetched.
++ *Fetch next instruction* at the Branch Target Address It reduces the penalty of a branch to only one instruction if the branch is taken, namely, the one currently being fetched. (*Early evaluation of branch in the `ID` stage*).

 To flush instructions in the `IF` stage, we add a control line, called *IF.Flush*, that zeros the instruction field of the `IF/ID` pipeline register.
 Clearing the register transforms the fetched instruction into a `nop`, an instruction that has *no action and changes no state*.